 2. Action: To continuously develop and improve the range of spiritual, moral, social and cultural learning opportunities available to children in the school with particular reference to equality and diversity and British Values.
 We will continue to incorporate and capture the impact of the work and resources of organisations such as Stonewall, Anti-Bullying, E-safety as well as the RE agreed syllabus from Northumberland County Council.
-Emotion Coaching principles will be adopted and this will support young people to self-regulate and manage their stress responses.
+We will monitor and evaluate the Emotion Coaching principles which have been implemented and how this supports young people to self-regulate and manage their stress responses.
 We will consult annually with our pupils about the impact of these initiatives on their learning and their ability to challenge discriminatory practice and promote equality in school and the wider community.